markuspluna/OBXwhitepaper/Whitepaper.md

 # OPTIONBLOX
 ## A Decentralized Derivatives Solution Built on Stellar

-Markus Paulson-Luna: markuspaulsonluna@optionblox.com
+Markus Paulson-Luna: markuspaulsonluna@optionblox.com\
-Andrew Pierskalla: andrew@optionblox.com
+Andrew Pierskalla: andrew@optionblox.com\
-Alexander Mootz: alex@optionblox.com
+Alexander Mootz: alex@optionblox.com\
 Salomon Fadel: salomon@optionblox.com

 ### Abstract

 OptionBlox is a protocol for writing, trading, and exercising financial derivatives on Stellar's decentralized ledger.
 OptionBlox uses a unique smart contract system to make these derivatives trust-free as well as ledger-based.
 Doing so eliminates the need for market intermediaries- increasing ecosystem efficiency, flexibility, and accessibility.
 The OptionBlox protocol supports derivatives involving any asset pair, charges less than 1 cent per contract, and can be used by anyone in the world.
 Additionally, OptionBlox tokenizes derivative contracts, allowing them to be traded on any centralized or decentralized exchange, and even stored offline.
 Overall, OptionBlox makes vast improvements on incumbent derivative processing solutions and enables equitable access to a flexible, efficient derivatives market built on Stellar.

+*Note: The OptionBlox protocol refers to an umbrella of protocols that process different derivative types.
+Protocols vary slightly based on the derivative type they support.*

 ### Table of Contents:
 - [Introduction](https://github.com/markuspluna/OBXwhitepaper/blob/master/Whitepaper.md#introduction)